 Industry Efforts to Address Risks

-The financial services industry, including banks, FinTechs and certain data aggregators, has taken steps to improve financial data sharing while protecting consumer data and privacy.
+The financial services industry, including banks, some FinTechs and certain data aggregators, has taken steps to improve financial data sharing while protecting consumer data and privacy.
 These initiatives are necessary steps to mitigate the above risks associated with the use of data aggregators.

 - The Clearing House – Connected Banking Initiative: The Clearing House (TCH) is leading a Connected Banking initiative to create a system that inspires trust and enables sustained innovation.
 As a part of this effort, TCH developed a Model Agreement that banks, data aggregators and FinTechs can use as a reference to facilitate and expedite bilateral data-sharing agreements.
 TCH is also piloting a streamlined risk assessment process for third-party due diligence.

 - Consumer Financial Protection Bureau (CFPB) – Principles for Consumer-Authorized Financial Data Sharing and Aggregation: The CFPB published principles for protecting consumers when they authorize third-party companies to access their financial data to provide certain financial products and services.
 These principles have served as a guide for banks’ approach to data aggregators and helped facilitate industry efforts described above.
-The CFPB signaled further interest in advancing consumer access to financial records through the issuance of an Advanced Notice of Proposed Rulemaking, on which BPI provided comments.
+The CFPB signaled further interest in advancing consumer access to financial records through the issuance of an Advance Notice of Proposed Rulemaking, on which BPI provided comments.

 Banks have legal obligations to safeguard customer data and comply with strict regulatory requirements related to privacy and security, and have put decades of effort into protecting their customers and institutions.
-In comparison, aggregators’ security controls vary, some may lack the capability to comply with disclosures required under privacy laws, and they are not subject to supervision by regulators similar to that of banks.
+In comparison, aggregators’ security controls vary, some may lack the capability to comply with disclosures required under privacy laws and they are not subject to supervision by regulators similar to that of banks.
 At a minimum, the CFPB and other agencies should clarify that data aggregators should have in place similar standards as those provided under Regulation P and the Interagency Guidelines Establishing Information Security Standards, the implementing regulations of GLBA, for the purposes of consumer data security and privacy.

 BPI believes there is a lack of clarity around the level of responsibilities aggregators share in the event of unauthorized transactions and cyber breaches and supports clarification of liability during such occurrences.
 Banks should practice due diligence on data aggregators and manage connectivity risk but should not be held liable for a loss of customer data due to the activities of a data aggregator.